VicidominiLab/VicidominiLab.github.io/_research/ImageProcessingAnalysis.md

 ---
 title: "Image Processing and Analysis"
 quote: "The job of image restoration is to figure out what the instrument is actually trying to tell you (Prof. Roy Pike)."
-shortd: "The aims of this set of projects is to implement computational algorithms  able to to improve the quality/resolution of a microscopy dataset (e.g., via deconvolution) and to extract from them the maximum about of biological information."
+shortd: "The aims of this set of projects is to implement computational algorithms able to improve the quality/resolution of a microscopy image/dataset (e.g., via deconvolution), and to extract from it the maximum amount of information, both from the biological (e.g., biomolecules localization/concentration) content and the optical system content (e.g., spatial resolution, optical aberrations).
 type: Img Proc Anal
 collection: research
 date: 2016-04-01